ajinkya-ss/ajinkya-ss/_publications/2025-06-08-paper-title-number-5.md

 date: 2024-02-17
 venue: 'GitHub Journal of Bugs'
 paperurl: 'https://www.iiserpune.ac.in/storage/media-library/ff5cfea6-edfa-4ccf-b2e2-8a8ed3f8c1e6.pdf'
-citation: 'Emerging Materials 2023, a conference on the latest research findings on the classes of materials, including low-dimensional materials, energy materials, sustainable materials, optoelectronic materials, and soft materials (volunteer and participant)'
 ---

 Using [MathJax](https://www.mathjax.org/) in the description is supported - $$E=mc^2$$ - however, the use must be mindful that the default delimiters are `$$...$$` and `\\[...\\]` which differs from the `$...$` that is typically expected.